YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types.md

     char* cptr;
     int* iptr;
    ```
+  > A pointer is a variable whose value is the address of another variable

 ### value types vs reference type
 **Value types** differ from reference types in that variables of the value types directly contain their data, whereas variables of the **reference types** store references to their data, the latter being known as **objects**.